-Laurin Wuennenberg is a researcher with IISD’s Economic Law and Policy Program whose work focuses on sustainable public procurement, innovation, decarbonization of industries and financing of sustainable infrastructure.
+Laurin Wuennenberg is a Policy Analyst with IISD’s Economic Law and Policy Program.
+His work focuses on sustainable public procurement, innovation, decarbonization of industries and financing of sustainable infrastructure.

-Before joining IISD, Laurin conducted research during his post-graduate studies on public procurement approaches and the uptake of innovative business models for the provision of lighting solutions to Swedish municipalities.
 His previous work experience covers a range of consulting and research projects in academic environments, the private sector and international organizations, including work in India for the German Development Agency (GIZ) and Adelphi.
+Before joining IISD, Laurin conducted research during his post-graduate studies on public procurement approaches and the uptake of innovative business models for the provision of lighting solutions.

 - Lake Dal in Srinagar, India: Application of the Sustainable Asset Valuation (SAVi) methodology for the analysis of conservation options The report presents the interim results of the SAVi analysis for developing the business case for the long-term conservation of Lake Dal in Srinagar, India.